If A Function Is Differentiable Is It Continuous

 3. The limit of f(x) as x approaches a is equal to f(a) (i.e., lim x→a f(x) = f(a)).

-If any of these conditions are not met, the function is said to be discontinuous at x = a.
+If any of these conditions are not met, the function is said to be discontinuous at x = a That's the part that actually makes a difference.
+Practical, not theoretical..

 Definition of Differentiability: A function f(x) is said to be differentiable at a point x = a if the following limit exists: f'(a) = lim h→0 (f(a + h) - f(a)) / h

 This limit, if it exists, is called the derivative of f(x) at x = a, denoted as f'(a).
-Geometrically, f'(a) represents the slope of the tangent line to the graph of f(x) at the point (a, f(a)).
+Geometrically, f'(a) represents the slope of the tangent line to the graph of f(x) at the point (a, f(a)) Simple, but easy to overlook.
+Turns out it matters..

-Now, let’s delve into the proof that differentiability implies continuity.
+Now, let’s get into the proof that differentiability implies continuity.

 To prove this, we can rewrite f(x) as follows: f(x) = f(a) + (f(x) - f(a))